 AC Repair in Tulsa, OK

-About 60% of no-cool calls in Tulsa come down to three parts: the capacitor, the contactor, or the refrigerant charge.
+Most no-cool calls in Tulsa come down to three parts: the capacitor, the contactor, or the refrigerant charge.
 Capacitors are small, cylindrical components that give the compressor and fan motors the kick to start.
-They fail from heat — and Tulsa attics hit 140°F in July.
-A capacitor swap usually takes 20 minutes and costs a fraction of what you'd pay a national chain for a "diagnostic."
+They fail from heat.
+Tulsa attics hit 140°F in July, and that heat shortens capacitor life every summer.
+A swap usually takes 20 minutes and costs a fraction of what you'd pay a national chain for a "diagnostic."

 Refrigerant leaks are the sneakier problem.
-Your system doesn't consume refrigerant — it's a closed loop.
-If you're low on refrigerant, you have a leak somewhere.
+Your system doesn't consume refrigerant.
+It's a closed loop.
+If you're low, you have a leak somewhere.
 Some techs just add refrigerant and move on.
 That works for about a season, then you're calling again.
 We find the source first, give you the repair cost, then you decide.

 Compressor failures are the expensive call.
 If a tech tells you the compressor is bad without showing you the amp draw readings and the capacitor readings first, ask to see the numbers.
 A failing capacitor mimics a bad compressor symptom.
-We've talked more than a few Tulsa homeowners out of a premature $2,000 compressor quote.
+We've talked plenty of Tulsa homeowners out of a premature $2,000 compressor quote.

-And if your system is over 12 years old and still running R-22, the honest conversation is about replacement.
-R-22 is phased out — you can't buy it new anymore, and reclaimed R-22 costs $80–$150 a pound.
-Throwing $400 in refrigerant into a 15-year-old unit is usually not the move.
-We'll tell you that straight, and if you want to replace it, we can quote that too.
+If your system is over 12 years old and still running R-22, we'll tell you to replace it.
+R-22 is phased out.
+You can't buy it new anymore, and reclaimed R-22 costs $80–$150 a pound.
+Throwing $400 in refrigerant into a 15-year-old unit doesn't make sense.
+If you want to replace it, we can quote that at the same visit.
 See our AC installation page for what that looks like.

 What We Check on an AC Repair Call